Better Python dependency while packaging your project

 I would recommend using

-pipdeptreemodule which helps to find possible dependency conflicts and displaying an actual dependency in the project.
+pipdeptreea module which helps to find possible dependency conflicts and display an actual dependency in the project.

 pipdeptree --reverse leaf package installed first

-Another good advice is start building applications using Docker.
+Another good piece of advice is to start building applications using Docker.
 Every tool we run in Docker is one less tool we have to install locally, so get up-and-running phase will be much faster.
 But that is a different topic.

 Wiki about pip https://www.kennethreitz.org/essays/announcing-pipenv